-Too often, New Year resolutions are too vague or too broad.
-Fear not, friends.
-Below, read through some helpful resolutions that should bring copious joy to you and yours.
-Claim these golden nuggets as new year resolutions for married couples and the other relationships that provide contours to your life.
+Below, read through some helpful new years resolutions for couples that should bring copious joy to you and yours.
+Claim these golden nuggets as new year relationship resolutions for couples and the other relationships that provide contours to your life.

 Resolution 1 – Claim some stillness